“ezz noh awa korcha” the dichotomy of Queerness in hip-hop dance in Ghana in the wake of a homophobic apocalypse.

 One example is the song Tomboy by Ghanaian rapper and alternative artiste Baaba J.

-Baaba’s music is celebrated by Ghanaian alternative music fans (irrespective of their sexuality) and this music video is one of the most popular music videos the alternative scene has produced.
+Baaba’s music is celebrated by Ghanaian alternative music fans (irrespective of their sexuality) and this video is one of the most popular music videos the alternative scene has produced.
 It features the artist just chilling and vibing with both masc and fem presenting women, and it presents women in ways that break the usual stereotypes for women in Ghanaian hip-hop music videos.
-With regards to dance, we see the artiste and the other women in the video skating for a bit and then doing the wu walk dance.
-This is the first time that women are being portrayed in in Ghanaian hip-hop dance doing a dance that is perceived as very masculine.
+With regards to dance, we see the artiste and the other women in the video skating for a bit and then doing the woo walk dance.
+This is the first time that women are being portrayed in Ghanaian hip-hop dance doing a dance that is perceived as very masculine.
 Most Ghanaian women hip-hop artistes will stick to the norm of being as feminine as they can and play to the male gaze in their songs, sticking to heteronormative inscriptions.
 Baaba J’s song truly lives up to its name as a song for the tomboys.

 From my conversations with queer hip-hop dancers in Ghana it’s clear that despite the current homophobic apocalypse, queer people are still able to find solace and community.
 Hip-hop dance can play a key role in creating safe spaces for queerfolk and it can be used as a tool to unlearn homophobia.
 Despite the fact that we still have a lot of work to do, the future has at least the promise of hope, burning slowly in fickle flames that have the potential to roar soon.
 Hip-hop dance in Ghana happens to be a crucial ember of hot coal that still keeps sustaining these flames of hope.